hamidrjpr2/panel/README.md

 <br>

 ## 📃Description
-  This page is build with tailwindcss.
+  This page is built with tailwindcss.

 <br>